 While the names may vary, you need to contact the government agency in your state that is responsible for foster care.
 It might be called "The Department of Human Resources,""The Division of Children and Family Services,""The Department of Social Services" or something similar.
 For the easiest way to find the foster care agency in your state, go to the National Foster Care & Adoption Directory Search maintained by the Child Welfare Information Gateway.

-- For tips specific to finding an LGBT-inclusive agency, check out this page.
+- For tips specific to finding an LGBTQ-inclusive agency, check out this page.

-- Review HRC's list of agencies committed to LGBT-inclusion.
+- Review HRC's list of agencies committed to LGBTQ-inclusion.

-- Learn about state LGBT adoption and foster care laws here.
+- Learn about state LGBTQ adoption and foster care laws here.

 Foster Parenting & Finances

 The decision to become a foster parent includes several financial considerations.
 In most cases, foster parents receive a set reimbursement to help with expenses while a child is in their home.
 The monthly stipend ranges from $200 to $700, depending on the age of the child and the state and county you are in.
 Most states also provide small clothing allowances and some day care or day camp funds.
 Foster children also are covered under your county, state and federal welfare health benefits for their medical and dental needs.
 For more information see Federal Tax Guide for Foster Parents.

 Deciding If A Placement Is The Right Fit

 There are many questions that you will want answered when considering a specific young person, or a sibling group, for a foster care placement at your home.
 Watch this video from AdoptUSKids to learn more about young people in foster care.
 Here are a few of the basics questions you'll want answered:

 - What is the child's name, age, race, gender and sexuality?